 If you want to start a good habit, such as logging what you eat or starting an exercise program, you can use information you learn in this book to help you develop that habit.
 If you have a habit you'd like to stop or change, such as smoking or being unproductive, you can use information you learn in this book to help you change that habit into a habit that gives you better rewards.

-I was able to schedule my sewing and writing time starting early in the morning and ending by 2 pm each day.
+I scheduled my sewing and writing time for early in the morning.
+I end by 2 pm each day.
 Being an early riser, these are the times I am most productive.
 I found that by slightly changing my morning routine to include getting dressed in my workout clothes, that I now, almost automatically, stop working at 2 pm and head off to the gym.
-This has been such a simple change in my routine yet it has provided me with a great reward of exercising more.
+A simple change in my routine that has provided me with a great reward of exercising more.

-One thing that almost every example in this book showed is that when habits are changed for the better in one area of our lives (or in one aspect of a company) there is a domino effect that makes many other areas better.
-One example is a person who decides to start the habit of sticking to a budget or using cash instead of credit cards.
-This habit makes their financial situation better which leads to them forming habits that improve their health, social activities, religious activities or other areas of their lives.
+One thing that many examples in this book showed is when habits are changed for the better in one area of our lives there is a domino effect that makes many other areas better.
+One example is a person who decides to start sticking to a budget.
+This makes their financial situation better which leads to them forming habits that improve their health, social activities, religious activities or other areas of their lives.